Thursday, March 23, 2023

 Study co-author Dr. Yalan Liu at Huazhong University of Science and Technology said, “To avoid infections caused by perinatal and postnatal transmission, our obstetricians think that C-section may be safer.
 Only one pregnant mother adopted vaginal delivery because of the onset of the labor process.
 The baby was normal.
 Maybe vaginal delivery is OK.
 It needs further study.”

-Authors noted, “Further investigations into other aspects of potential COVID-19 infection in newborns and children are needed.
+The authors noted, “Further investigations into other aspects of potential COVID-19 infection in newborns and children are needed.
 For example, the sensitivity of the current diagnostic test for detecting the virus is about 71 percent, so they suggest evaluating its reliability in children.”

-Scientists are continually gathering additional samples from the newborns, including placenta, amniotic fluid, neonatal blood, and gastric fluid, among others, to detect possible receptors for the virus.
+Scientists are continually gathering additional samples from newborns, including placenta, amniotic fluid, neonatal blood, and gastric fluid, among others, to detect possible receptors for the virus.